KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/pond-dividing-stillness-inversion.md

 ## Conclusion

 Dale Pond's "Dividing Stillness" presents a **structurally inverted** version of Zenetist architecture, placing structure downstream of stillness / motion rather than as the invariant container.
-Published **two days** after Perez forensic documentation went public, with immediate $25 monetization, the timing raises questions about opportunistic exploitation or coordinated appropriation response.
+Published **two days** after Perez forensic documentation went public, with immediate $25 monetization, the timing aligns with opportunistic exploitation or coordinated appropriation response.

 **The inversion itself is architecturally invalid** — contradicts Zenetist canon across LM-series, SP-series, and SN-series — but could function as:
 - **Neutralization strategy** (reduces structural metaphysics to emergent phenomenology)